-When a foster mom is willing to face the unending visits to the courtroom advocating for a child who is not her own, yet she treats him as such while he’s in her care.
-She spends evenings pouring over homework that seems impossible to her child and is steadfast until it is mastered.
-Remaining on her knees, praying for that prodigal child, and believing that one day they will find their way home.
-“I think in a lot of ways unconditional love is a myth.
-My mom’s the only reason I know it’s a real thing.”
-Conor Oberst
+When a foster mom is willing to face the frequent visits to the courtroom advocating for a child who is not her own, she treats him as such while he’s in her care.
+She spends evenings pouring over homework that seems impossible for her child and is steadfast until mastered.
+Remaining on her knees, praying for that prodigal child and believing that one day they will find their way home.

 Is always hopeful, and endures through every circumstance.

-Discovering her child is the target of bullying and acting to protect.
-Begin the difficult motherhood transition from protecting to preparing, letting the hard knocks hit enough so adulthood will be successful.
-Providing constant reinforcement to the doubtful child to help them believe no matter what the challenge, they can.
-“All that I am or hope to be I owe to my angel mother.
-I remember my mother’s prayers and they have always followed me.
-They have clung to me all my life” Abraham Lincoln
+Discovering her child is the target of bullying and acting to protect her.
+Beginning the difficult motherhood transition from protecting to preparing, letting the hard knocks hit enough so adulthood will be successful.
+Providing constant reinforcement to the doubtful child to help them believe they can no matter what the challenge.

 But love will last forever!